 Neil Muth Memorial Scholarship recipients announced

-Three students receive $3,300 to pursue educational dreams
+Sparwood student among four to receive $3,000 to pursue educational dreams

-Three students from around the Columbia Basin will receive a Neil Muth Memorial Scholarship this year.
+Four students from around the Columbia Basin will receive a Neil Muth Memorial Scholarship.
 The scholarship was established in 2017 by the Muth family and Columbia Basin Trust.

-The scholarship awarded $3,300 to each of the students who have overcome adversity to pursue their educational dreams.
-Tara Woods from Invermere, Makayli Wilkinson from Crawford Bay and Elizabeth Sutton from Cranbrook are the recipients of the scholarship this year.
+The scholarship awarded $3,000 to each of the four students who have overcome adversity to pursue their educational dreams.
+Mackenzie Adams-Sedrovic from Sparwood, Alexander McIntyre from Slocan, Kelsey Guesford from Trail and Spencer Joseph Palone from Rossland are the recipients of the scholarship this year.

 The Neil Muth Memorial Scholarship was created to honour Neil Muth, the Trust’s president and chief executive officer from 2005 through 2016, who passed away in November 2016.
 Neil valued and supported perseverance and continuous learning.
 He encouraged his children, staff and others to be curious, to seek their own path, and to never give up.